 In 2014 the Max Planck Society, supported by funds from the Federal Ministry of Education and Research in Germany, launched the MaxSynBio network that is dedicated to the bottom-up approach.
 The interdisciplinary research consortium involves nine Max Planck institutes and two university research groups (Erlangen, Bordeaux).
 The MPI for Dynamics of Complex Technical Systems has a leading role in MaxSynBio, as Professor Kai Sundmacher has responsibility for coordinating the whole network.
-Scientifically, MaxSynBio links the activities of several project partners with the Process

-Systems Engineering (PSE), Process Synthesis and Process Dynamics (PSD) and the recently established Electrochemical Energy Conversion (EEC) research groups.
+Scientifically, MaxSynBio links the activities of several project partners with the Process Systems Engineering (PSE), Process Synthesis and Process Dynamics (PSD) and the recently established Electrochemical Energy Conversion (EEC) research groups.
 In this way, not only does the project streamline our core expertise in the engineering of complex systems, it also adds further value by establishing new collaborations within the Max Planck Society.
-The MaxSynBio consortium focuses on selected life processes of fundamental importance, such as metabolism, energy supply, morphogenesis, signaling, motility, and reproduction, summarized under the umbrella term "proliferome" [1].
+The MaxSynBio consortium focuses on selected life processes of fundamental importance, such as metabolism, energy supply, morphogenesis, signaling, motility, and reproduction, summarized under the umbrella term "proliferome"^[1].
 Our institute deals specifically with compartmentalization and growth, energy and cofactor regeneration, and metabolic modules for the processing of matter and its exchange with the environment.
 Moreover, we are devising a general methodology for the integration of functional parts and modules, both experimentally and theoretically.

 Compartmentalization is a landmark of life and serves to spatially segregate processes and to establish non-equilibrium conditions.
 Therefore, we are developing various methods for production of compartments, including microfluidic tools^[2].
 To elucidate the role of confinement, we encapsulate biochemical reactions such as the recent artificial CO2 fixation cycle, CETCH.
 Such active metabolic processes need a continuous supply of energy.
 Thus, we functionalize the interfaces of compartments with the biochemical machinery for energy conversion in order to create minimal cellular organelles, such as artificial mitochondria^[3], powered by chemical energy carriers or by light.
 We mainly focus on phospholipids to mimic the architecture and function of natural membranes.
-However, the bottom-up approach opens the door to synthetic alternatives, allowing us not only to mimic life processes, but a) The oxidation of enzymatic substrates by dehydrogenases is associated with the concomitant reduction of the cofactor NAD.
-Inverted membrane vesicles from E. coli, which contain essential proteins of the respiratory chain, can re-oxidize the cofactor and sustain the reaction; b) experimentally determined and c) simulated NADH profiles in a system, comprising regeneration module and simplistic metabolism by variation of the amount of metabolic catalyst.
+However, the bottom-up approach opens the door to synthetic alternatives, allowing us not only to mimic life processes, but possibly also obtain new functions and behaviors.
+In this context, we reconstitute membrane proteins in amphiphilic copolymers, whose properties allow for further tailoring for specific applications^[3].
+To further substantiate the chemical aspect of synthetic biology, we establish the regeneration of encapsulated cofactor by a synthetic molecule, which mediates electron transfer across the membrane.
+This allows us to shortcut and emulate part of the respiratory chain without the involvement of membrane proteins^[4].
+In parallel, we extract natural counterparts of the bottom-up-assembled modules and employ them to sustain a simple metabolism in droplets^[5].